RocketDerp/April14_2025/Important/War_Against_NonFiction/War_Against_Language_Translation.md

-# War Against Language Tarnslation
+# War Against Language Translation

 It is incredibly difficult for most people, typically gifted people, neurotypical people, to translate from one spoken and written language to another.